dIoMeDs/stegos-website/content/news/2019/11/ama-daku.md

 **What is your best, most favorite feature of Stegos that you will be proud of before other companies and can inspire you to build this token?**

--It’s not what inspired me to build Stegos but I’m putting high hopes on the red packet feature that I described above.
+> It’s not what inspired me to build Stegos but I’m putting high hopes on the red packet feature that I described above.
 This has NEVER been done before, in ANY blockchain project.
 I’m truly looking forward to seeing how this will drive Stegos mobile app installations on millions if not billions of smartphones!

 **Facebook is ready to launch their Libra project which will be integrated with Facebook messenger, Telegram also prepared for their launch with $TON.
 Do you see them as your main competitors?
 If so, what have you prepared to compete with them?**